Adjusted Connections I: Differential Cocycles for Principal Groupoid Bundles with Connection

 \begin{remark}[Existence, strictness, and field redefinitions] As mentioned earlier and as argued in~\cite[\S 5.1]{Fischer:2021glc} and~\cite{Fischer:2020lri}, there is a strong relation to the discussion in~\cite[\S 7.2 ff.]{0521499283}: a covariant adjustment on a Lie algebra bundle is a \uline{Lie derivation law covering a coupling} in~\cite{0521499283}.
 This relation implies statements about the existence of covariant adjustments and interpretations of field redefinitions (\ref{rem:Disclaimer}); in particular such covariant adjustments are always strict because \uline{Mackenzie's obstruction class} is by construction trivial for our chosen example, and this is stable under the field redefinitions.
 The interested reader can find more details in the mentioned references. \end{remark}

 Later we also need the following result of the discussion in~\cite{0521499283}, extending \ref{rem:JustifyingExample}:

-\begin{lemma}[Semi-simple Lie group bundles] If $\sfH$ is semi-simple, then all covariant adjustments on $c_\sfH(P)$ are associated to a connection on $P$, and their primitive is the corresponding curvature on $P$. \end{lemma}
+\begin{lemma}[Semi-simple Lie group bundles] If $\sfH$ is semi-simple, then all covariant adjustments on $c_\sfH(P)$ are associated to an Ehresmann connection on $P$, and their primitive is the corresponding curvature on $P$. \end{lemma}

-Let us now assume that $\sfT = \mathbb{R}^d$, and that $\sfH$ acts faithfully on $\sfT$ with 0 as fixed point; this also implies that $\sfH$, and hence $c_\sfH(P)$, have a trivial center.
+Semi-simplicity also implies that the correspondence in \cref{lem:SemiSimpleLGBAdjust} is one-to-one.
+Slightly generalized, assuming that $\sfH$ has a trivial center implies that the associated connection on $c_\sfH(P)$ is in one-to-one correspondence with the Ehresmann connection on $P$.
+Thus, let us now assume that $\sfH$ and hence $c_\sfH(P)$ have a trivial center; furthermore assume that $\sfT = \mathbb{R}^d$, and that $\sfH$ acts faithfully on $\sfT$ with 0 as fixed point.
 Then there is a canonical singular foliation $\scF$ on $\scT$ with $M$ as a leaf generated by vector fields of the form

 for all $V \in \mathfrak{X}(M)$ and $\nu \in \Gamma(\mathrm{ad}(P))$, where $\chi_\scT$ is the projectable horizontal lift of the associated connection on $\scT$, and $\nu \mapsto \overline{\nu}$ denotes the inherited Lie algebra bundle action.
 The connection on $\scT$ is then also what one calls an $\scF$-connection.